Nau mai haere mai Welcome to

 By Therese Eberhard

-The Reel Deal is a colourful, behind-the-scenes exploration of Aotearoa’s celebrated film industry—from the perspective of the people who paint, build, design, and breathe life into its visual storytelling.
+The Reel Deal: Real Talent, Tips, and Tales is a colourful, behind-the-scenes exploration of Aotearoa’s celebrated film industry, from the perspective of the people who paint, build, design, and breathe life into its visual storytelling.

-Copies are now available at the Children’s Bookstore !!
+Copies are now available at the Children’s Bookshop !!

 The book is 236 pages, full colour, scrapbooky type style and includes 51 film folk interviews.

-The retail price is $57.
-NZD. ( around $30 USD) plus shipping if needed.
+The retail price is $55.
+NZD. ( around $30 USD) Plus shipping if needed.
 (If shipping to the US, another Approx. $30 USD to ship)

 Also, for my Europe-based friends and colleagues, I will make a print-on-demand service available via Bookvault in England. so hang tight.
 Thanks

 I am sorry to say I have not yet found an affordable and reliable option for USA-based friends, family, and colleagues.
 Tariffs, shipping, and limited print-on-demand options in the USA for a full-colour book my size have…well, made it difficult.
-Apple Books may be the best option, or Book Vault or Children’s Bookstore will ship overseas if you are willing to pay for shipping.
+Digital Apple Books may be the best option (see below link), or Book Vault or Children’s Bookstore will ship overseas if you are willing to pay for shipping.

 Nga mihi nui- Big Thanks to you all!
 Therese